duniter/duniter/doc/Protocol.md

 `MAX_BLOCK_SIZE = MAX(500 ; CEIL(1.10 * AVERAGE_BLOCK_SIZE))`

-Where: `AVERAGE_BLOCK_SIZE` equals to the average block size of the `DifferentIssuersCount` previous blocks.
+Where: `AVERAGE_BLOCK_SIZE` equals to the average block size of the `DifferentIssuersCount` of previous blocks.

 ###### Block time

 Block time is a special discrete time defined by the blocks themselves, where unit is *a block*, and values are *block number + fingerprint*.

-So, refering to t<sub>block</sub> = 0-2B7A158B9FD052164005ED5B491699644A846CE2 is valid only if it exists a block#0 in the blockchain whose hash equals 2B7A158B9FD052164005ED5B491699644A846CE2.
+So, refering to t<sub>block</sub> = 0-2B7A158B9FD052164005ED5B491699644A846CE2 is valid only if there exists a block#0 in the blockchain whose hash equals 2B7A158B9FD052164005ED5B491699644A846CE2.

 ###### UD time

 UD time is a special discrete time defined by the UDs written in the blockchain where unit is a *UD*.

 Refering to UD(t = 1) means UD#1, and refers to the *first UD* written in the blockchain.